 It would be interesting to explore what would happen if all known (knowable?) externalities were to be priced into consumption overnight.
 Gas would be more expensive: it’s clear that the negative externalities are not accounted for properly.
 Some things would be cheaper: it seems like vegetable eating would save a great deal of health care dollars, and so perhaps allow for zero or negative rates of taxation to account for their relatively positive impact on people’s functioning.
 Smoking, sugar and other lifestyle factors would be more expensive: those things end up costing the healthcare system much more than the cost of consuming them.

 It seems like you can start to establish categories of externalization based on the subject of the impact.
 Does it harm: you, your kids, your country, your health, your business, your wallet?
 Considering these things is a pretty good basis for more rational decision making.
-It can be a challenge to try and price in your own externalities (ie. going zero waste, cycling to work instead of driving) because the economy really doesn’t work in favour of those things today.
+It can be a challenge to try and price in your own externalities (ie. going zero waste, cycling to work instead of driving) because the economy really doesn’t work in favor of those things today.
 It’s pretty clear that income tax is a pretty crude and harmful mob-ish way to go about shifting resources from areas of low yield to areas of high yield.
 If the government considered itself the system whose job was to price in externalities accurately, everyone would be better off.
 It’s interesting to consider how market failure problems (ie. vaccines) could actually become market successes if you change how the externalities are priced in (ie. no taxes for companies that make vaccines for a profit, instead of non-profit status for predatory universities that create no value).

 The interesting thing about externalities is that simply knowing they exist can be a weapon.
 The overton window (things you are culturally allowed to debate) controls the externalities one is allowed to talk about.
 One externality that is starting to be rationally priced in is the concept of the value of women’s time as it relates to working inside the home.
 That was never economically priced in to decision making, the concept that someone’s time had value, which creates all kinds of weird distortions (ie. aggressive use of couponing and discounts).
 If you start to price that externality in (ie. what is my time worth) it would rewire a lot about how the economy functions (but also, more specifically, eventually improve how it functions).